Sunday, November 24, 2024

 On Tuesday, 11/19 I went to Humbug Marina to look for the many times reported Little Gull (Hydrocoloeus minutus).
 I arrived to find myself alone for the task of locating this small and beautiful gull.
 I would only be able to identify it if the bird was in flight.
-Shortly after arriving I was joined by another birder who used her long lens camera as bins.
-It worked for her.
+Shortly after arriving I was joined by another birder who used her long lens camera as her bins.
+It seemed to work for her.
 Later we were joined by two guys, one with a spotting scope.
 We all introduced ourselves and chatted as we searched.
 Usually this means more chatting and less searching.
 The bird had, apparently, been seen by another birder earlier that morning.
 Alas, for the four of us, we did not see it.
 If it was seen again later in the day, I don't know.
 I was a little disappointed.

 Above: Adult Herring Gull (Larus Smithsonianus)